 Why are brand strategy and HR strategy crucial to each other?

-Brand Strategist Katie Sandell and HR Manager Rachel Berry explore the inextricable link between strategy, marketing and HR, why they need each other, and how this can be implemented within a business.
+Head of Brand Strategy and Insight Katie Sandell and HR Manager Rachel Berry explore the inextricable link between strategy, marketing and HR, why they need each other, and how this can be implemented within a business.

 When supporting our clients on business and brand transformation, we start to get under the skin of the business and their most important asset: their people.
 Traditional marketing agencies may think that HR isn’t our remit, but the reality is that it absolutely is.
 Brand strategy and HR are not mutually exclusive, but rather have a critical shared purpose.
 When working in synergy they can enhance each other’s impact significantly.